Kentucky and Michigan High School Students

 Tom McNaught (617) 929-1230

-Boston- The John F. Kennedy Library Foundation today announced that Emily Ullman, a 17-year old senior at the Academy for the Advancement of Science and Technology in Hackensack, New Jersey, and a resident of Palisades, New York, will be honored by Caroline Kennedy and other members of President Kennedy's family during a May 6 ceremony at the John F. Kennedy Library in Boston for her prize-winning entry in the national John F. Kennedy Profile in Courage Essay Contest for High School Students.
+Boston - Stephanie Dziczek, a 17-year old junior at Holmes High School in Covington, Kentucky, and Tyler Boersen, an 18-year old senior at Haslett High School in Haslett, Michigan, will be honored by Caroline Kennedy and other members of President Kennedy’s family during a May 21 ceremony at the John F. Kennedy Library in Boston for their prize-winning entries in the national John F. Kennedy Profile in Courage Essay Contest for High School Students.

 The John F. Kennedy Profile in Courage Award is presented annually to an elected official who has withstood strong opposition from constituents, powerful interest groups or adversaries to follow what she or he believes is the right course of action.
 The Profile in Courage Award was created by the Kennedy Library Foundation in 1989 to honor President Kennedy’s commitment and contribution to public service.
 It is presented on or near May 29, in celebration of President Kennedy’s birthday.